OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **Insufficient Approval**: Ensure the DepositManager is approved to spend deposit tokens
 - **Slippage Protection**: The minimum OHM out may be too high for current auction conditions
 - **Expired Position**: Cannot convert positions past their expiry date
-- **Insufficient Balance**: Check there are enough tokens for the desired action
+- **Insufficient Balance**: Ensure there are enough tokens for the desired action

 #### Missing Tokens or Positions

-- **Check Token Addresses**: Ensure looking for the correct receipt token contract
+- **Check Token Addresses**: Ensure you are looking for the correct receipt token contract
 - **Blockchain Confirmation**: Transactions may take time to confirm during network congestion
-- **Correct Network**: Verify connection to the correct Ethereum network
+- **Correct Network**: Verify you are connected to the correct Ethereum network

 #### Unexpected Behavior